 The Complexity of Modern Immigration

 When most people think about immigration, they picture an Ellis Island situation.
 Immigrants line up, the government checks them out, and in they come.
 What people don’t realize is that immigration has changed completely in the last century.
 There are now hundreds of pages of laws detailing who can enter the country, for what reasons, and in what circumstances.
 There are almost 40 different types of visas, and still most of the people in the world do not qualify for any of them.
 Even simple stuff – getting a student visa or a green card for your spouse – means filling out long forms and providing very specific supporting documentation.
 Then you get to the really complicated stuff: visas for political asylum, for victims of domestic violence, for victims of trafficking.
 Cases like that are often challenging even for experienced immigration attorneys, let alone people trying to file for themselves.
+People can ask their lawyers can I own firearm after a domestic violence charge? for the sake of safety.

 Training Immigration Advocates